Accounting equation: Income and retained earnings

 The income and retained earnings of the accounting equation is also an essential component in computing, understanding, and analyzing a firm's income statement.
 This statement reflects profits and losses that are themselves determined by the calculations that make up the basic accounting equation.
 In other words, this equation allows businesses to determine revenue as well as prepare a statement of retained earnings.
 This then allows them to predict future profit trends and adjust business practices accordingly.
 Thus, the accounting equation is an essential step in determining company profitability.

 Company worth

 Since the balance sheet is founded on the principles of the accounting equation, this equation can also be said to be responsible for estimating the net worth of an entire company.
 The fundamental components of the accounting equation include the calculation of both company holdings and company debts; thus, it allows owners to gauge the total value of a firm's assets.

-However, due to the fact that accounting is kept on a historical basis, the equity is typically not the net worth of the organization.
+However, because accounting is kept on a historical basis, the equity is typically not the net worth of the organization.
 Often, a company may depreciate capital assets in 5–7 years, meaning that the assets will show on the books as less than their "real" value, or what they would be worth on the secondary market.